 Of important note, Lame Deer is also a town of artists.
 Lame Deer has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lame Deer’s character.

-The percentage of people in Lame Deer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.10% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Lame Deer is quite a bit lower than the national average among all cities of 21.84%: just 11.10% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Lame Deer in 2022 was $11,304, which is low income relative to Montana and the nation.
 This equates to an annual income of $45,216 for a family of four.
 However, Lame Deer contains both very wealthy and poor people as well.
 Lame Deer also has one of the higher rates of people living in poverty in the nation, with 51.35% of its population below the federal poverty line.